Isobutane vs Butane – Isobutane Refrigerant – Isobutane Gas – What is Isobutane?

 All are used as fuel in combustion and for heat generation, but LPG has many other applications.

-Many people have never even heard of isobutane, but it affects their everyday lives.
+Many people have never even heard of isobutane (isobutane gas), but it affects their everyday lives.

 This odourless gas keeps cars from knocking (pre-ignition), is an environment-friendly refrigerant, and is a common propellant for hairspray, deodorant and other aerosols.